 Source of vitamin D

-7-Dehydrocholecalciferol, a substance normally found in skin, is broken down by UV radiation from the sun to form cholecalciferol (vitamin D3).
-Cholecalciferol can also be ingested in various food compounds such as egg yolk, cod liver oil and beef liver.
-The cholecalciferol is then converted to 25-hyroxycholecalciferol in the liver by vitamin D 25-hydroxylase.
+7-dehydrocholecalciferol, a substance normally found in skin, is broken down by UV radiation from the sun to form cholecalciferol (vitamin D3).
+Cholecalciferol can also be ingested in various food compounds such as egg yolk, cod liver oil, and beef liver.
+Cholecalciferol is then converted to 25-hydroxycholecalciferol in the liver by vitamin D 25-hydroxylase.
 Vitamin D 25-hydroxylase is a member of the cytochrome P450 superfamily of enzymes.

-The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism, in addition to reactions pertaining to the synthesis of cholesterol, steroids and other lipids.
-Found in the liver, this enzyme is a microsomal vitamin D hydroxylase that converts vitamin D into 25-hydroxyvitamin D (calcidiol), which is the major circulatory form of the vitamin.
-It should be noted that this process has a negative feedback mechanism that regulates the levels of 25-hydroxycholecalciferol in plasma.
+The cytochrome P450 proteins are monooxygenases that catalyze many reactions involved in drug metabolism, in addition to reactions pertaining to the synthesis of cholesterol, steroids, and other lipids.
+Found in the liver, vitamin D 25-hydroxylase is a microsomal vitamin D hydroxylase that converts vitamin D into 25-hydroxyvitamin D (calcidiol), which is the major circulatory form of vitamin D. It should be noted that this process has a negative feedback mechanism that regulates the levels of 25-hydroxycholecalciferol in plasma.

 Activation of vitamin D

-The active form of vitamin D has various effects on different systems including the renal system, skeletal system and the gastro–intestinal system and regulates absorption as well as excretion of calcium and phosphate.
+The active form of vitamin D has various effects on different systems, including the renal, skeletal, and gastrointestinal systems, and it regulates the absorption and excretion of calcium and phosphate.

-Calcium is absorbed in the small intestine by two general mechanisms: a transcellular active transport process, located largely in the duodenum and upper jejunum; and a paracellular, passive process mediated by facilitated diffusion that functions throughout the length of the intestine.
+Calcium is absorbed in the small intestine by 2 general mechanisms: a transcellular active transport process located largely in the duodenum and upper jejunum, and a paracellular, passive process mediated by facilitated diffusion that functions throughout the length of the intestine.

 When calcium intake is low, transcellular calcium transport accounts for a substantial fraction of the absorbed calcium.
-When calcium intake is high, transcellular active transport accounts for only a minor portion of the absorbed calcium, because of the short sojourn time and because CaT1 and CaBP, both rate-limiting, are downregulated when calcium intake is high.
-Biosynthesis of CaBP is fully and CaT1 function is approximately 90% vitamin D-dependent.
+When calcium intake is high, transcellular active transport accounts for only a minor portion of the absorbed calcium, because of the short transit time and because CaT1 and CaBP, which are both rate-limiting, are downregulated when calcium intake is high.
+Biosynthesis of CaBP is fully vitamin D-dependent, while the CaT1 function is about 90% vitamin D-dependent.
 Phosphate absorption in the intestines is also enhanced by vitamin D.

-In the kidneys Vit D promotes absorption of both calcium and phosphate by the epithelial cells of the renal tubules.
-This is unlike the effects of parathyroid hormone on the kidney which promotes absorption of calcium but promotes phosphate excretion.
-We shall later see the effects of the hormone on bone in developing diseases such as rickets.
+In the kidneys, vitamin D promotes the absorption of both calcium and phosphate by the epithelial cells of the renal tubules.
+This is unlike the effects of parathyroid hormone on the kidney which promotes calcium absorption and phosphate excretion.
+The effects of the hormone on bone in the development of diseases such as rickets are discussed later.

-In bone, vitamin D in high quantities causes resorption of bone.
+In bone, vitamin D in high quantities causes bone resorption.
 Without it, the effect of parathyroid hormone on bone resorption is significantly reduced.
-Thus it helps in the cumulative effect of the parathyroid hormone.
-In small amounts, Vit D enhances bone mineralization.
-Thus, in small quantities it enhances the deposition of calcium and phosphate on the bone.
+Thus, vitamin D helps in the cumulative effect of parathyroid hormone.
+In small amounts, vitamin D enhances bone mineralization.
+Thus, in small quantities, it enhances the deposition of calcium and phosphate in the bone.

 Differential Analysis of Vitamin D Dysfunction and Deficiency

-This is especially important in the setting of developing countries, where the fortified source of vitamin D in the food is unavailable for consumption.
+This is especially important in developing countries, where fortified vitamin D in food is occasionally unavailable for consumption.

-It is also plausible that the geographical location of the place away from the equator and with excessive exposure to winter (given that the exposure to sunlight decreases to a considerable extent) predisposes to the development of deficiency of vitamin D. Concurrently, the elderly have a reduction in the synthesis of vitamin D in the skin and other problems such as achlorhydria which decreases the absorption of vitamin D.
+It is also plausible that geographical locations away from the equator and the winter season (given that exposure to sunlight is decreased considerably) predispose to vitamin D deficiency.
+The elderly also have a reduction in the synthesis of vitamin D in the skin and other problems such as achlorhydria which decrease the absorption of vitamin D.

-- In women who were treated for osteoporosis and on the therapy like bisphosphonates such as raloxifene and calcitonin, there occurs a risk of vitamin D deficiency
+- In women being treated for osteoporosis and in those receiving drugs like bisphosphonates (such as raloxifene) and calcitonin, there is a risk of vitamin D deficiency

-- On any enzyme inducers such as phenobarbital and phenytoin.
-These drugs basically increase the metabolism of vitamin D.
+- Enzyme inducers such as phenobarbital and phenytoin basically increase the metabolism of vitamin D.

-Vitamin D being a fat soluble vitamin is affected in the malabsorptive states, which also results in the disruption of enterohepatic circulation.
-Malabsorptive states are for example:
+Vitamin D is a fat-soluble vitamin and it is affected by malabsorptive states, which also result in the disruption of enterohepatic circulation.
+Malabsorptive states include:

 - Cystic fibrosis

-- The bariatric surgery and gastrectomy are some of the other reason which predisposes to the vitamin D deficiency.
+- Bariatric surgery and gastrectomy are some other conditions that predispose to vitamin D deficiency

 Chronic renal disease

-This is because the activation of 25 hydroxyvitamin D to 1,25 dihydroxyvitamin also known as calcitriol occurs in the kidney.
+The activation of 25-hydroxyvitamin D to 1,25-dihydroxyvitamin D (calcitriol) occurs in the kidney.
 This is important for the function of vitamin D. Thus, chronic renal failure negatively impacts this activation process.

-In patients with nephrotic syndrome, due to the excretion of vitamin D binding proteins (25 hydroxyvitamin D is bounded to this protein in the serum) there occurs decrease in the concentration of 25 hydroxyvitamin D in the serum.
+In patients with nephrotic syndrome, because of the excretion of vitamin D-binding proteins (25-hydroxyvitamin D is bound to this protein in the serum), a decrease in the concentration of 25-hydroxyvitamin D occurs in the serum.

-Extensive skin burn, which prevents the synthesis of the vitamin D
+Extensive skin burn, which prevents the synthesis of vitamin D

 Nonspecific musculoskeletal pain.
 Patients with this disorder have vitamin D deficiency